YashUppal/App-Academy/04-intermediate-javascript/NOTES.md

 2) Recursive Case - Situation when the function has to ***recurse***,i.e call itself.

+<a href="https://www.youtube.com/watch?v=Mv9NEXX1VHc">What on Earth is Recursion? - Computerphile</a>

 ## Default Parameters

 Parameters in function definitions which are provided some default values are called default parameters.
 Argument can be passed that will override the default parameter, if not passed, default value for that parameter will be considered.